With ego too big to fail, Iowa broker admits 20-year fraud

 Wasendorf's note said "no one else in the company" ever saw the real bank statements before he doctored them.

-(Additional reporting by Ann Saphir in Chicago; writing by Jonathan Leff; editing by Gerald E. McCormick, Tim Dobbyn, Andre Grenon)
+CFTC and the National Futures Association have accused the firm and Wasendorf of misappropriating more than $200 million in customer funds.

-LONDON British retail sales unexpectedly fell in January, adding to a slump in December, showing that consumers are reining in their spending as inflation rises after last year's Brexit vote.
+(Additional reporting by Ann Saphir in Chicago; editing by Gerald E. McCormick, Tim Dobbyn, Andre Grenon, Gary Hill)